JamesGJ5-Learning-To-Code/shopping-cart/plans.md

 14. DONE In QuantityInput, set the input's value to quantityChosen

-15. Think about error handling regarding an initialQuantityChosen passed into ShoppingCartSite being negative or non-integer, for example
+15. DONE Think about error handling regarding an initialQuantityChosen passed into ShoppingCartSite being negative or non-integer, for example